trilisser/nCoV_analysis/README.md

 https://cov-lineages.org/global_report_B.1.351.html
 https://cov-lineages.org/global_report_P.1.html

 NB!
-The script doesn't support **insertions**!
+1) The script doesn't support **insertions**!
-NB!
-The example sequencses are called "fake_sequence" and typed by myself for the demonstration only!
+2) The example sequencses are called "fake_sequence" and typed by myself for the demonstration only!

 ## how to use it